 If you already have a Windows Forms application that uses Entity Framework, you can just model classes to the Models folder.
 Otherwise, you have to create them from scratch.
 The process of creating an EDM is described in the previous chapter "Creating Applications with Entity Framework" (see the "Creating an EDM" section).

-There is one more small difference.
-The Entity Data Model wizard will ask you how to store the connection string in the process of its work.
+There is one more small difference: your response to the EDM wizard's question about how to store the connection string:

-Since we create a web application where all users will work with the database using one and the same account, do not hesitate to select Yes.
-You can specify any user with enough privileges as the username.
-It is advisable not to use the SYSDBA user because it has more privileges than required for a web application to work.
-You can always change it in the application after it is ready by just editing the connection string in the AppName.exe.conf application configuration file.
-The connection string will be stored in the connectionStrings section and will look approximately like that:
+When we create a web application, all users will work with the database using a single account, so select Yes for this question.
+Any user with enough privileges can be specified as the username.
+It is advisable not to use the SYSDBA user because it has more privileges than are required for a web application to work.
+You can always change the username in the application when it is ready for testing and deployment, by just editing the connection string in the AppName.exe.conf application configuration file.
+The connection string will be stored in the connectionStrings section and will look approximately as follows:

 <add name="DbModel"